Getting Organizational Change Right – How to Better Involve Employees During Organizational Change

 The most common warning sign of this ineffective change approach is that vast amounts of time and energy are devoted to communicating and selling change rather than designing, implementing, and discussing change with frontline managers and employees.

-This change approach is best suited for times of high urgency where the burning platform is literally burning, the required change is unarguable, and everyone agrees that there is truly not time to involve people.
+Solely using communication to drive change is best suited for times of high change urgency where the burning platform is literally burning, the required change is unarguable, and everyone agrees that there is truly not time to involve people.